anvaldes/sklearn-migrator/paper/paper.md

 print("Prediction parity verified.")
 ```

-Analogous functions exist for all covered estimators:

-- **Classification:** `DecisionTreeClassifier`, `RandomForestClassifier`, `GradientBoostingClassifier`, `LogisticRegression`
-- **Regression:** `DecisionTreeRegressor`, `RandomForestRegressor`, `GradientBoostingRegressor`, `LinearRegression`

-The payload uses only JSON-encodable types, making it easy to store, transport, and inspect across environments.
-In a true two-environment workflow, the serialization code runs in the source environment (e.g., 1.5.0) and the deserialization code runs in the target environment (e.g., 1.7.0); the assertion above remains the same.
+Analogous functions exist for all covered estimators (classification, regression, clustering, and dimensionality reduction).
+In a true two-environment workflow, the serialization code runs in the source environment (e.g., 0.24.2) and the deserialization code runs in the target environment (e.g., 1.7.2); the assertion above remains the same.

 # Limitations

-- **Two environments required.** End-to-end validation relies on two isolated environments: a *source* environment (`version_in`) to serialize and a *target* environment (`version_out`) to deserialize and verify prediction parity.
+- **Two environments required.** End-to-end validation relies on two isolated environments: a source environment (`version_in`) to serialize and a target environment (`version_out`) to deserialize and verify prediction parity.
 While this can be simulated on one machine, truly isolated setups (e.g., Docker images) are recommended to avoid dependency leakage.
-- **Incomplete model coverage (work in progress).** This submission covers eight widely used estimators.
-Additional models (e.g., SVC/SVR, KNN, regularized linear models, and pipelines/components) are not yet supported but are planned for future releases.
+- **Partial scikit-learn coverage.** scikit-learn contains many estimators and pipeline components beyond the 21 currently supported.
+Additional models (e.g., pipelines, transformers, and further estimators) are not yet supported but are planned for future releases.
 We actively welcome community contributions to expand coverage.
+**Parity tolerance depends on model family.** Some model families may be sensitive to floating-point or solver differences across versions; the library uses strict tolerances by default but these can be adjusted depending on operational requirements.

 # Acknowledgements